l-sousa/ies-home-automation/README.md

 <!-- RUN  -->
 ## How to Run
-(If you want to run this on localhost download the "localhost_v" release) On the root folder run the following commands:
+(If you want to run this on localhost download the latest release) On the root folder run the following commands:

 ```